-The district court found Mother was unfit, her unfitness was unlikely to change in the foreseeable future, and the termination of her parental rights was in the children's best interests.
-Mother contends: (1) the State failed to present sufficient evidence to support a finding of unfitness, and (2) the State should have pursued community support services to reintegrate the children with Mother.
-After carefully reviewing the evidence in the record, we find clear and convincing evidence to support the district court's findings that Mother was unfit as a parent under Kansas law and that the conditions leading to that finding were unlikely to change in the foreseeable future.
-We also find no abuse of discretion in the district court's decision to terminate Mother's parental rights, and we therefore affirm its judgment.
+After carefully reviewing the evidence, we find clear and convincing evidence to support the district court's findings that Father was unfit as a parent under Kansas law and that the conditions leading to that finding were unlikely to change in the foreseeable future.
+We also find no abuse of discretion in the district court's decision to terminate Father's parental rights.
+Finally, we note that there is no indication that the district court applied a presumption of unfitness in this case, so Father has failed to show error.
+Accordingly, we affirm the district court's judgment.